resun-c/django-auth0-engine/README.md

 ### HeaderAuthMiddleware

-To authenticate requests of your API, use this middleware.
+To authenticate the requests of your API, use this middleware.
 It is like `SessionAuthMiddleware`, but instead of using sessions, it uses the Bearer token from the Authorization header for authentication.

 To use it, add this to your `MIDDLEWARE` list: